 Managed Platforms

 The CMS is just the start of the foundation for the Website.
 You will need to manage security patching, caching, logging, dev-ops, and a host of other things.
 Enter managed platforms.
 A managed platform acts like a wrapper or, well, a platform, to support the CMS, so you don’t have to worry about a lot of the management of the CMS without paying for an expensive dedicated team.
-You will still need a web development team to write and manage code, and respond to issues, but a lot of the other stuff is taken care of for you.
-For example, Pantheon allows you to deploy code through their web interface, and even allows you to horizontally scale your site.
+You will still need a website maintenance and development team to write and manage code and respond to issues, but a lot of the other stuff is taken care of for you.
+For example, Pantheon allows you to deploy code through their web interface and even allows you to horizontally scale your site.
 Acquia also has similar functionality.

 To summarize, Drupal is a mature, Enterprise-ready CMS, especially when used on a Managed Platform.
-If you're searching for a knowledgeable and experienced development team to help you with your CMS needs, please contact us today!
+If you're searching for a knowledgeable and experienced web development partner to help you with your CMS needs, please contact us today!